-Students can petition to take a one-semester approved leave of absence.
+Students can petition to take up to one-semester approved leave of absence.
+Students must meet with Financial Services and Office of Records to discuss the impact of the leave of absence.
 Students must petition in advance and designate the specific semester e.g. Fall Semester 2021.

-Approval for a leave of absence will be considered for SDCC Students who have completed a minimum of one semester in good academic standing (2.0 or better GPA) and are eligible to register.
+Approval for a leave of absence will be considered for SDCC students who have completed a minimum of one semester in good academic standing (2.0 or better GPA) and are eligible to register.
 Leaves will not be granted to students who are subject to disqualification or have a registration hold.

 Students who petition for a leave of absence must justify their request and may provide supporting documentation if appropriate.
-The Dean of Records or Registrar will make the decision to approve or deny the petition.
+The Registrar's Office and Financial Services will make the decision to approve or deny the petition.